Making Tax Digital

 Who does MTD affect?

 The implementation affected all VAT registered businesses with a taxable turnover above the UK VAT threshold of £85,000.
-This was then deferred to October 2019 for some types of businesses.
+This was then deferred to October 2019 for certain types of businesses e.g. trusts, non-profits and public sector bodies.

-Adaption to this new system was not entirely straightforward with many businesses struggling to successfully implementing digital programs.
+Adaption to this new system was not entirely straightforward.
+Many businesses struggled to implementing digital programs and compatible software solutions.
 Similarly, the HMRC encountered problems on their side.

-A one year soft-landing period allowed businesses more time to implement permanent links whilst using bridging software to transmit their VAT returns digitally.
+To ease the transition, the HMRC introduced a one-year soft-landing period.
+During this time, businesses were allowed to implement permanent links whilst using bridging software to transmit their VAT returns digitally.
 During this grace period the HMRC did not issue penalties for not keeping incomplete digital records.

-Digital links are an integral part of Making Tax Digital, however, some businesses are still in doubt as to what qualifies and more importantly what does not qualify as a digital link.
-To maintain compliance within the MTD system, businesses need to maintain a connection via ‘functional compatible software’ with the HMRC.
+Digital links are an integral part of Making Tax Digital, yet many businesses remain unclear about what does, and does not qualify as a digital link.
+To remain compliant within the MTD system, businesses need to maintain a connection via ‘functional compatible software’ with the HMRC.

 In other words, businesses need to show that digital links are implemented throughout the end-to-end process for their VAT returns.
 There needs to be an electronic data trail between the company’s invoices and the HMRC portal.